fegoa89/yelp-api/README.md

 # Yelp Api
-Simple API intended to interact with Yelp API 2.0 Services.
+Simple API intended to interact with Yelp API Services.
+It has implemented as API endpoints the same async calls that Yelp website does when a user look for location suggestions, search suggestions or a search snippet for a given location and description.

 ## Start Server